Volvapp/Graduation_Spring/README.md

 ## Technical Requirements

-The application is developed as a Spring Boot web application based on RESTful web services with a database and user interface.
+The application is developed as a Spring Boot web application based on RESTful web services with a database and user interface using HTML & CSS.
 It must provide functionality for creating, editing, deleting, and displaying data as described.
 Data validation, exception handling, testing, and user management should be implemented.